mingyoungjeng/quantum-convolutional-classifier/README.md

 - [ ] There is a good chance I typed some Sequences as Iterables.
 Check this.
 - [ ] Add bias terms using quantum
 - [ ] Update config with better test set
+- [ ] Why is mqcc_layer.ipynb returning different results than convolution.ipynb>
+  - [ ] i think it is pennylane vs qiskit?